surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

  - **Dynamic Height** on selecting this check box it will display the height depending on the numeric range of the data retrieved in funnel chart.

- **For instance** higher the value is referred with more height and lower value is referred with low height.
+ **For instance** higher the value, higher the height and lower the value displays minimum height range

  - **Dynamic Slope** on selecting the checkbox it will display the potential covered based on the value.For example higher value is referred with bigger slope and lower value is referred with smaller slope.